S&P 500 rises again, on pace for its best week since July

 NEW YORK (AP) — Stocks are rising on Wall Street Friday as talks appear to be continuing in the start-and-stop drive on Capitol Hill to deliver more aid to the ailing economy.

-The S&P 500 was 0.6% higher in early trading, on track for its third straight gain.
+The S&P 500 was 0.4% higher in morning trading, on track for its third straight gain.
 It’s also on pace to close out its best week since July, following a weekslong run of mostly shaky trading amid worries about the inability of Congress to support the economy and concerns that stock prices simply got too high during the summer.

 Much of this week’s focus has been on Washington, where President Donald Trump sent markets on a sudden skid Tuesday after he halted negotiations on a support package for the economy until after the election.
 Investors have been clamoring for such aid since the expiration of extra benefits for laid-off workers and other stimulus for the economy that Congress approved earlier this year.
 Economists say the outlook is grim without such support, and the chair of the Federal Reserve has said repeatedly it will likely be necessary.